 - In a small, shallow plate or bowl, combine the salt, cumin, chili powder, onion powder, paprika, black pepper and cayenne pepper.
-Mix well and gently shake the plate so you have an even layer of the bloody mary salt.
+Mix well and gently shake the plate to have an even layer of bloody mary salt.
 Set aside.

 - Run a freshly cut lime wedge around the rim of the glass to “wet” it.

 - Turn the glass upside down and place the rim in the Bloody Mary salt mixture.